robinrendle/robinrendle.com/_adventures/the-second-transatlantic-library.markdown

 Designers & Books made a wondrous facsimile of [Ladislav Sutnar’s Visual Design in Action](https://www.kickstarter.com/projects/1204158310/ladislav-sutnar-visual-design-in-action-facsimile) a while back and it happens to be one of my most treasured possessions, so I can’t wait to see the Kickstarter begin for The Bolted Book, too.

-***
+---

 [Dynamic Font Day](http://2016.dynfntdy.com/) looks like it’s going to be a neat conference all about webfonts.
 It’s held in Munich on the 26th of November and [some very cool people](http://2016.dynfntdy.com/en/speakers) have lined up to talk about typography and the web.

-***
+---

 Elliot Jay Stocks launched a Kickstarter for [8 Faces: Collected](https://www.kickstarter.com/projects/elliotjaystocks/8-faces-collected) and it’s been nice to watch everyone in the community support it so eagerly.

 ## New Type Releases

-Since I’ve written the last *Adventures* there’s been an enormous swell of beautiful new typefaces and so I’ll be sure to make an entire post devoted to them next week.
+Since I’ve written the last _Adventures_ there’s been an enormous swell of beautiful new typefaces and so I’ll be sure to make an entire post devoted to them next week.
 There’s simply too much to cover and I want to make sure that we explore each new release with the attention it deserves.

 ## Letter of the Week